yohgaki/php-session-cookie-handler/README.md

 * Cookie based session (and other client side sessions as well) is weak to session highjack compare to server side sessions.
 * There is no session data locking.
 Race condition can happen and some session data can lost.
-* Session data cookie is protected by AES256
+* Session data cookie is protected by AES256.
 * Encryption key is protected by HKDF derived key with FS/PFS in mind.
+* Cookie values are protected by HMAC.
 * $_COOKIE['psct'] holds session data creation time.
 It can be trusted when decryption succeeds.
 * Sessions cannot live longer than session.gc_maxlifetime.
 * Server cannot invalidate stolen sessions. i.e. Server based session can delete session data at server side, but not client side stolen session cookies.
 You can try to delete cookie, but it's up to client.